 Our focus:

-It should be clear to customers what they are paying in fees and expenses, how these are calculated, and why the provider believes this is reasonable.
+It should be clear to customers what they are paying in fees and expenses, and when these are expected to be paid or will become payable .

 The provider should communicate proactively and often with customers, especially if something goes wrong.